Improving data systems to end Vietnam’s HIV/AIDS epidemic

 To accurately count cases and track disease progression, surveillance programs require a method to detect duplicate health records and group an individual patient’s various records.
 Without patient matching and deduplication, particularly in the absence of unique national identifiers, integrated data systems can over estimate the number of disease cases, skewing critical epidemic data.

-In practice, HIV INFO 4.0 successfully implemented deterministic algorithms to support the process of identifying duplicate records.
-This method helped system users to quickly identify records that are likely from the same individual and to accurately analyze system data.
+HIV INFO 4.0 successfully implemented deterministic (exact match) algorithms to support the process of identifying duplicate records.
+This method helped system users to quickly identify records that are likely from the same individual.
+Using this method, users can easily understand deduplication results and then they can accurately make decisions to process patients’ information.
 Therefore, deterministic algorithms are proving to be a promising method for data cleaning and integration in the Vietnamese context.

 The results